Virus Alert: SMS Trojans found in the Android Market

 A similar attack at the Android market happened a few months ago.
 This is how the SMS trojan works: When the fake app is installed on your cell phone, a text message will be sent to a wide range of premium rate numbers.
 An infected phone will use up the user’s credits and eventually results to higher phone bills.

 During the previous SMS Trojan attack, Vanja Svajcer, one of top researchers at Sophos Labs, suggested that Android applications shouldn’t be allowed to self-sign and should have certified keys.
 Apps that are self-signed should not be allowed to send SMS messages.
 If by chance you have downloaded these fake apps, delete them immediately.

-- cut the rope virus, is cut the rope a virus, cut the rope android virus
+- cut the rope virus, cut the rope android virus